chpatton013/comedian/README.md

 `shell`: This mode outputs the commands that would be run to stdout in the format of a shell script.

+### Output

+By default `comedian` will product some modest output while running.
+You can control this with one of the `--debug` or `--quiet` command-line flags.
+`--debug` will enable far more logging output, while `--quiet` will trim the output down to error-reporting only.

 ### Actions

 `comedian` can perform one of three actions: `apply`, `up`, or `down`.
 The